largehadroncollider/defcon-guide/DEF CON Guide.md

 [SkyTalks](https://skytalks.info/) is where more sensitive content is presented, so whatever you do, don’t try to record anything in there. _When_ you’re discovered you *will* be kicked out, likely have your recording device destroyed, and will be shamed by everyone in attendance.
 SkyTalks is popular, so get in line early (maybe “a talk early” early).
 In the past, badges have been sold that allow you to remain in the room and whose sale supports SkyTalks.

 If you want to go to a SkyTalk, and a mainline DC talk that are scheduled at the same time, go to the SkyTalk.
-Mainline talks are recoreded, and SkyTalks are not.
+Mainline talks are recorded, and SkyTalks are not.

 You can watch [@dcskytalks](https://twitter.com/dcskytalks) for updates.